RyanTheOptimist/http-extensions/draft-ietf-httpbis-priority.md

 frame {{Section 6.3 of HTTP2}}, which is always explicit since it always contains an Exclusive flag, Stream Dependency field, and Weight field.

-Client build an RFC 7540 tree using signals but experience has shown the rich flexibility is rarely exercised.
-Instead they tend to choose a single model optimized for a web use case and experiment within the model constraints, or do nothing at all.
+Clients build an RFC 7540 tree using signals but experience has shown the rich flexibility is rarely exercised.
+Instead they tend to choose a single model optimized for a single use case and experiment within the model constraints, or do nothing at all.
 Furthermore, many clients build their prioritization tree in a unique way, which makes it difficult for servers to understand their intent and act or intervene accordingly.